-It’s perfectly clear to me now that I owe a great deal to my first husband, Roland.
-Yes, I did ultimately marry Roland after all.
+After years of heavy-heated existence, even though there had been some fun events too, I badly needed a place where I belonged, a home that was definitely mine.
+So I married Roland after all.
 He got me out of my long depression and I could finally turn the page and go back to living.
-He was a good man and I liked him a lot, in spite of his ruining my first serious love affair with young and handsome Bo.
-It would probably not have worked out anyway.
+He was a good man and I liked him a lot, in spite of his ruining my first serious love affair with young and handsome Ulf.

+Such a marriage would probably not have worked out anyway.
 I wasn’t at all prepared to settle down and become a housewife and a mother.
 Roland was a very social person, liked by everybody, including my sister Gun and her husband Per.
-He had a great sense of humor and, above all, he offered me a home, belonging, respectability.
+He had a great sense of humor and, above all, he offered me a home, respectability.
 And he loved me.
 I thought that was all I wanted in my feeling of not belonging anywhere.
 He was much older than I and had two children from a previous marriage whom I got to be very attached to.
-So he wouldn’t expect me to have children, a thing I was definitely not prepared for.
+So he would not expect me to have children, a thing I was definitely not prepared for.

 My first remark when I saw the apartment he had furnished for us was: ‘Where is the maid going to sleep?’
 We were both going to work and when I grew up, there had always been a maid in a maid’s room.
-Until my stingy mother got the idea that we didn’t need a maid any more and we were all going to participate in the cooking and whatever else had to be done.
-Our last maid left suddenly with half of our linen supply and a suitcase from the attic to pack it in.
+Until my stingy mother got the idea that we didn’t need a maid any more, and we were all going to participate in the cooking and whatever else had to be done.
+With an occasional help to do the thorough cleaning.
+Our last maid left suddenly with part of our linen supply and a suitcase from the attic to pack the things in.
 I guess that was the limit.
 The fact that Mother underpaid the maids didn’t help anything.